-Lec.
-2. Lab.
-4. Credit 3.
 Prerequisite: ENGR 4950.
 The second in a sequence of two senior capstone design project courses.
 Student teams will complete an industry client-driven system design project.
 Teamwork, leadership, project planning and management, specification, budgeting, design review, implementation, testing, weekly reporting, documentation, and oral presentation.

 ENGR 4991.
 Special Problems.
 Credit 1.
 Prerequisite: Consent of Departmental Chairperson.
 Special topics in a traditional or nontraditional classroom setting; individual or group research; or faculty-directed readings.
 May not be repeated to improve a grade.

 ENGR 4992.
 Special Problems.
 Credit 2.
-Prerequisite: Consent of Departmental Chairperson.
-Special topics in a traditional or nontraditional classroom setting; individual or group research; or faculty-directed readings.
-May not be repeated to improve a grade.

-ENGR 4993.
-Special Problems.
-Credit 3.
 Prerequisite: Consent of Departmental Chairperson.
 Special topics in a traditional or nontraditional classroom setting; individual or group research; or faculty-directed readings.
 May not be repeated to improve a grade.